 Choosing to work within the armed forces is as much a lifestyle choice as a career move.
 It is highly demanding, requiring dedication and a consistently high level of mental and physical fitness.
 Officers face dangerous and sometimes life threatening situations under immense pressure.
 They shoulder heavy responsibility not just for their own lives but for the lives of their subordinates as well.

-Armed forces officers may work irregular hours and they may have to spend long periods of time away from their families.
-Travel is a major part of the role; officers can be posted at locations around the globe.
-While on duty they have the opportunity to experience a wide range of interesting countries and cultures.
+Armed forces officers may work irregular hours and may have to spend long periods of time away from – and having infrequent (phone) contact with – their families.
+Travel is a major part of the role: officers can be posted at locations around the globe and can experience a wide range of countries and cultures.

 - British Army